My soul proclaims the greatness of the Lord,

 When to pray the Magnificat?

-Who is this prayer for?
+Who is this prayer addressed to?